LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 `LLNL E-Mail List Manager Site <https://lists.llnl.gov>`_ to subscribe to these lists.

-We also have a chat room on Cisco Jabber called 'CS Toolkit Dev'.
+We also have a chat room on LLNL's Cisco Jabber instance called 'CS Toolkit Dev'.
 It's open to anyone.
 You just have to log on to Jabber and join.

 .. _gitflow-label: